alessandromr/wordpress-terraform-aws/README.md

-# Scalable, HA WordPress deploy on AWS with Terraform
+# WordPress Deployment

+This repository contains an example for deploying WordPress on AWS, the deployment try to be Highly Available and Highly Scalable.
+The deployment natively supports multiple environments.

+Purely for the example, custom domains and SSL certificated are not provisioned or considered.

 ## Requirements

-- Terraform 0.13.4 or tfswitch
+- Terraform 0.13.4
 - awscli

-## Implementations

-### Computing

-WordPress is hosted on ECS (EC2) and is containerized.
-Containers scale with use, Cluster scale to allows containers scaling (ECS Capacity Provider).

-### Database

-Mysql database is hosted on RDS using Aurora Mysql compatible.
-The database can scale the number of read-replica automatically based on CPU utilization and connections count.

-### Application Caching

-A Redis cluster is implemented and can be used for:

-1. Object caching
-2. Session storing

-Some WordPress plugins and themes use native PHP sessions, to host WordPress behind a load balancer is necessary to distribuited those sessions.
-Settings about Redis are configured in `php.ini` and natively supported by php and php-redis extension.

-Redis cluster is provisioned with Elasticache and is replicated in multiple AZs.

-## Application Build
+## Build the application

-Docker images are stored in AWS ECR repository created with the first stack `shared`.
+Docker images are stored in an AWS ECR repository created with the first stack `shared`.
 So images must be pushed after deploying the first stack.

 ### Image Push